Stazed/seq42/README.md

 Apply "autoreconf -i" to get a configure script, then:
 Run the usual "./configure" then "make".
 Finally copy the "seq42" binary (in the "src" directory) wherever you like.

+Re: macro `AM_PATH_ALSA' not found in library

+Please run 'aclocal -I m4' to regenerate the aclocal.m4 file.
+You need aclocal from GNU automake 1.5 (or newer) to do this.
+Then run 'autoreconf -i' to regenerate the configure file.